Fluctuations and Correlations in Causal Set Theory: Fluctuations of the Causal Set Action

 \subsubsection{The $J^4$ Integral}

 The next integral we will tackle is $J^4$.
-Similar to the case of the $J^1$ integral, the absence of $\zeta-\zeta$ correlations in this case reduce the relevant domain $\mathcal D_4$ to a single subregion \eqref{eq:D145 diagram}, simplifying the calculation.
+Similar to the case of the $J^1$ integral, the absence of $\zeta-\zeta$ correlations in this case reduces the relevant domain $\mathcal D_4$ to a single subregion \eqref{eq:D145 diagram}, simplifying the calculation.

 Similar to \eqref{eq:L_i in terms of L}, all of these integrals (i.e. for any indices $i$ and $j$) can be reduced to a single integral

 since

 As we will see later, this is a special case of a much more general property that will reduce the number of integrals that need to be computed to a small core set.
 For notational convenience, we can adopt a graphical notation for this integral as